Bill Spencer Jr.: Storylines

 Bill helps Donna win a percentage of the stock in the company as part of her divorce settlement with Eric and then buys it from her.
 Bill soon learns that he is the father of a former Spencer Publications employee named Liam Cooper, whose mother, Kelly Hopkins, Bill had dated in college.
 Both Katie and Hope Logan encourage Bill and Liam to get to know each other.
 Bill and Liam soon become close.
-The devious schemer and gold digger, Amber Moore, pretends to sleep with an unconscious Liam at a party and then claims to be pregnant with his child.
+The devious schemer and gold digger, Amber Moore, pretends to have sex with an unconscious Liam at a party and then claims to be pregnant with his child.
 Bill forces Amber to get a paternity test, which proves Liam is the father, Bill is furious and threatens revenge.
 Bill buys a beach house for Amber, but finds the perfect opportunity to be rid of her when she falls over a bannister.
 He does nothing as she hangs on for dear life, but Steffy arrives in time and saves her.
 Amber gives birth to a daughter and it is revealed that Marcus Forrester is the father not Liam.